Deitox/kestrel_engine/docs/SCRIPT_SYSTEM_COMPLEX_GAME_PLAN.md

 - Studio docs: script API help now calls out collider IDs/normal results and the new `overlap_circle_hits` helper; collider IDs are available for inspection in UI.
 - REPL snippet (example):\
   `let hit = world.raycast(0.0,0.0,1.0,0.0,50.0); if hit.has(\"collider\") { print(hit); }` → `{"entity":123,"distance":4.0,"point":[4.0,0.0],"normal":[-1.0,0.0],"collider":4294967296}`
+- Script queries now reuse the physics spatial hash broadphase and backfill entities missing from the grid (e.g., Rapier bodies) so ray/overlap calls align with the live physics data.